Why England will never ease off despite big wins

 England must 'justify' overload training

-The last time England lost was in July 2019 - and have racked up 19 wins in a row since then.
+The last time England lost was in July 2019 - and they have racked up 19 wins in a row since then.

 With another success almost certain, they have to find other things to play for.
 One target set by Middleton is to "justify" the way his side train.